Filter Replacement is Key to High Indoor Air Quality

 - It is important to use the proper size filter that leaves as little room as possible for air to flow around the filter.

-- If installing a new air handler or air conditioner, consider a system that accepts a 5 or 6-inch-thick filter media.
+- If installing a new air handler or air conditioner, consider a system that accepts a 5 or 6-inch-thick filter media, they last for about six months!

 - Poorly maintained HVAC systems (no filters, low quality filters or dirty filters) may actually increase symptoms related to asthma, allergies and other respiratory issues.